-And you may be able to find curtains or drapes that go with your decorating theme—with pictures like pine cones, bears, canoes, fishing, deer or moose.
+And you may be able to find curtains or drapes that go with your decorating theme—with appliqued or embroidered pictures, like pine cones, bears, canoes, fishing, deer or moose.

 Hard materials vs. soft materials - Sometimes a rustic cabin or home can have so many hard materials—wood ceilings, beams and walls, tile floors, leather furniture, bare windows, etc.—that it needs a little softness to balance it.

-Not only can hard materials give a room have a cold look, they can also cause echoes or problems with listening to TV--because sound bounces off all the hard surfaces.
+Not only does the room with hard surfaces have a cold look, it can also have sound echoes or problems with listening to TV because sound bounces off all the hard surfaces.

-You can soften a room by hanging wall tapestries, using decorative pillows, and by adding fabric curtains and valences.
+You can soften the look of a room (and make it more pleasing to watch TV or visit), by adding wall tapestries, an area cabin rug, and by adding fabric curtains and valences.

-Bare windows - Many log home and timber frame owners just leave the windows bare.
-This allows you to take full advantage of beautiful views.
+Bare windows - Many log homes and timber frames just leave the windows bare.
+If you have large windows that look out to a private woods, lake or the ocean, this allows you to take full advantage of the beautiful views.

-Rustic curtains - You may choose to buy rustic country kitchens curtains or rustic curtains for the bathroom.
+Rustic curtains - You may choose to buy rustic kitchen tier curtains or rustic curtains for your bathroom.
 In these rooms, the fabric can be a lighter weight, perhaps a cotton or cotton blend.

 And you can choose everything from a country plaid or gingham to a fabric that mirrors the theme you have chosen for your log cabin décor.
-Consider using tie backs and rustic curtain hardware for your rustic country curtains.
+Consider using tie backs and rustic curtain hardware to complement your curtains.

 Rustic drapes - Draperies for the great room and bedrooms can be made from heavier fabrics.
-You can also find valences (like the fabric valence shown in the photo above) that mirror your cabin decorating theme.
-Make sure you also choose rustic drapery hardware that goes well with your rustic drapes.
+You can also find valences (like that shown in the photo) that mirror your cabin decorating theme.

 Rustic window valences - Perhaps you want to dress up a window, but you don’t want to block the light or the view.
-A cloth or wooden valence might be just what you need.
+You can achieve this using sheers and a window valence curtain.

 There are some really cute fabric valences on the market, and you may be able to find a wooden valence (although those are not as easy to find).

-But the good news is that, if you’re handy and like to work with wood or you enjoy sewing, you can easily make window valences!
+But the good news is that, if you’re handy and like to work with wood or to sew, you can easily make window valences!

 Rustic window treatments are like the icing on the cake.
-They add the final touch to an already nicely decorated log cabin or rustic décor!
+They add the final touch to an already nicely decorated log cabin with rustic décor!